VineethRamakrishnan/customer-app/README.md

 * JPA : 1-1 and 1-Many
 * JPA : Stored Procedure and CustomQuery
 * Mongo DB : MongoRepository and MongoClient
+* Kafka : Messaging based on the Partition in the request parameter

 ### Jackson